-The Marrow of Tradition (pre-order)
+The Marrow of Tradition

 By Charles W. Chesnutt

 Charles W. Chesnutt (1858–1932) was an African-American author, essayist, political activist and lawyer, best known for his novels and short stories exploring complex issues of racial and social identity in the post-Civil War South.
 He lived most of his adult life in Cleveland, Ohio.